ankurcyb/AWS-Serverless-computing/README.md

 ## Project Goal

-The project aim is to build a website using core AWS services using serverless Architecture.
+The project aim is to build a recipe website using core AWS services based on serverless Architecture.

 ## What is Serverless coomputing ?